mmeka/Linux/README.md

 ssh remote??
 how to kill a specific Java process among several of those? can a process be identified based on the port it uses? how to find process id by partial name?
+Is there a way to bookmark the directories in Linux? how to compare two files side by side with highlighting? is there a merge capability available?
+Any commands to be beware of that would damage the system?
+How to color code the things on the Terminal?
+What is 'locate' command?